Maryamlaine/Earthquake-Visualizations-with-Leaflet/README.md

 ### Level 2: Tectonic Data

 We plot a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.
-Data on tectonic plates can be found at [here] <https://github.com/fraxen/tectonicplates>.
+Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

 * Tectonic data has been added to earthquake layer in addition to grayscale and streetmap base maps.